oci-landing-zones/terraform-oci-modules-workloads/cis-oke/examples/flannel/bastion-svc-access-via-operator-host/README.md

 Allow dynamic-group <DYNAMIC-GROUP-NAME> to manage cluster-family in compartment <OKE-CLUSTER-COMPARTMENT-NAME>
 ```

-Both resources are automated by the [OKE Operator Host IAM example](../oke-operator-host-iam/).
+The deployment of these IAM resources are automated by the [OKE Operator Host IAM example](../oke-operator-host-iam/).

 ### Resources Deployed by this Example